patdaburu/lambda-layer/README.md

 ## What are AWS Lambda Layers?

 Good question.
-Let's ask the [AWS documentation](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html).
-> You can configure your Lambda function to pull in additional code and content in the form of layers.
+Let's ask the [AWS documentation](https://docs.aws.amazon.com/lambda/latest/dg/configuration-layers.html):  *You can configure your Lambda function to pull in additional code and content in the form of layers.
 A layer is a ZIP archive that contains libraries, a custom runtime, or other dependencies.
-With layers, you can use libraries in your function without needing to include them in your deployment package.
+With layers, you can use libraries in your function without needing to include them in your deployment package.*

 ## What is `lambda-layer`?